ciwg/workshop-2024-10-01-double-auctions/README.md

 - **Bid Order**:
   - A proposal to buy a certain amount of an asset at a specified price.
-  - Example: Buy 100 units at $50 each.
+  - Example: Buy 100 units at $5 each.
 - **Ask Order**:
   - A proposal to sell a certain amount of an asset at a specified price.
-  - Example: Sell 100 units at $55 each.
+  - Example: Sell 100 units at $6 each.

 ---

 # Example of a Bid Order in Ledger-CLI Format

-**I promise to pay $50 each for 100 units of XYZ.**
+**I promise to pay $5 each for 100 units of XYZ.**
-- This statement means you are committing to spending $5,000 to buy 100 units of XYZ if your bid is accepted by anyone else.
+- This means you are committing to spending a total of $500 to buy 100 units of XYZ if your bid is accepted by someone else.

 ```
 2024/10/01 (PENDING) Buy 100 units of XYZ at $50 each
-    Assets:Margin       $5000.00
+    Assets:Margin       $500.00
-    Assets:Cash          -$5000.00
+    Assets:Cash          -$500.00
 ```

-  - **Ledger Accounts**:
-    - **Assets:Cash**:
-      - **Debit**: $5,000 is taken out of your cash account.
-      - **Meaning**: A debit entry in this context decreases your available cash by $5,000, reserving the funds for the bid.
-    - **Assets:Margin**:
+- **Margin**:
-      - **Credit**: $5,000 is added to your margin account.
+  - **What is Margin?**
-      - **Meaning**: A credit entry increases your margin, which serves as collateral to support your bid.
-This ensures that the necessary funds are set aside in case the bid is executed.

-  - **Credit and Debit Explained**:
-    - **Credit**: In accounting, a credit entry typically represents an increase in liabilities or equity, or a decrease in assets.
-Here, crediting the margin account means you're increasing your collateral.
-    - **Debit**: A debit entry usually signifies an increase in assets or expenses, or a decrease in liabilities or equity.
-Debiting the cash account decreases your available funds, reserving them for the potential purchase.

-  - **Margin Explained**:
-    - **Margin**: This is the collateral or funds required to open or maintain a trading position.
-It ensures that participants have sufficient resources to back their bids or asks.
+    - Margin is the collateral or funds you set aside to support your bid.
+It ensures that you have sufficient resources to follow through if your bid is successful.

+- **Understanding the Margin Entry**:
-    - **Margin Entry in Transaction**: By crediting the margin account, you're allocating the $5,000 as collateral to support your bid.
-This guarantees that the funds are reserved and available if your bid is matched and executed.
+  - In the transaction above, $500 is moved from your **Assets:Cash** account to your **Assets:Margin** account.
+This action reserves the funds, ensuring they are available to complete the purchase if your bid is matched.

 ---